Robotino04/NeuroSay/README.md

-# NeuroSay
+# Neuro Say
-A CLI tool to print a random quote from the neuro rants database.
+A CLI tool to print a random quote from the [Neuro rants database](https://rants.theharrisontemple.com/).